 Pre-Employment Heavy Equipment Technician

 If you’re interested in working with heavy vehicles, industrial heavy equipment, and commercial transport devices, the Pre-employment Heavy Equipment Technician program will get you started!
-Delivered on site at our Lac La Biche campus, this 16-week program will introduce you to hydraulics, electrical and electronics, brake systems, air brakes, hand, shop, and power tools, and workplace safety.
+Delivered on site at our Lac La Biche campus, this 12-week program will introduce you to hydraulics, electrical and electronics, brake systems, air brakes, hand, shop, and power tools, and workplace safety.
 Sometimes referred to as a Heavy-Duty Mechanic, the Heavy Equipment Technician is a high-demand career and after successfully passing the Pre-employment program you will have the opportunity to write the First Period Apprenticeship exam and begin your pathway towards a Red Seal trade.

-NEW INTAKE DATE: MARCH 4, 2024!
+NEW INTAKE DATE: January 5, 2026

 Career Potential